intel-unesp-mcp/infieri2019-session2/README.md

 <https://github.com/fbaru-dev/nbody-demo>

-To obtain the source files, you have to perform a copy (clone) of the remote repository to your user directory, by running the following command in the host system console:
+To obtain the set of source files, you need to clone the author’s repository to create a local copy of the source files on the server you are using.
+Change the current working directory to the location where you want the cloned directory to be made, and type the following command in the host system console:

 ```bash
 [KNL-SERVER]$ git clone https://github.com/fbaru-dev/nbody-demo.git